weelsix/rails.js/README.md

 	}
 }
 ```
 One you have all your pages, you simply need to call *init* on the rails instance and pass an array with all the pages you need to register.
-Each page is registered with his reference to his namespace.
+Each page is registered with the reference to its namespace.

 ```javascript
 const homepage = new Homepage();